Mississippi Blues Trail

 Music gently sails through our open car window, riding the summer breeze.
 It’s Friday night here, but the streets are relatively empty, save for the odd character ambling along the footpath.
 We stop for dinner at a local blues joint, opting for the locally recommended ‘Fried Green Tomato Sammich’ with a side of sweet potato fries and a Mississippi craft brew known as Southern Pecan.
-But just as the band finally starts up, launching into a blur of walking bass, it’s unfortunately time for us to get back on the road.
+By the time the band starts up, it’s time for us to get back on the road.

 Preferring not to continue along the lines of what could be a plot in a horror movie, I slowly reverse back up to the dirt road, eventually finding the farmgate we had been searching for about 100 metres behind us.
-An enormous white antebellum mansion stands at the centre of the sweeping plot of land, and in the corner of the expanse sits a tiny wooden shack – a ‘shotgun house’ – which is to be our lodging for the night.
-Given the late hour, our Airbnb hosts have kindly left the lights on for us, but it feels like we are the only (living) souls for miles.
+An enormous white antebellum mansion stands at the centre of the sweeping plot of land, and in the corner of the expanse sits a tiny wooden shack – a ‘shotgun house’ – which is to be our lodgings for the night.
+Given the late hour, our Airbnb hosts have kindly left the lights on for us.

 The slats of the ageing porch groan as we walk across them.
-Inside the shack, it’s as if we’ve stumbled into someone’s hunting cabin, with blank-staring deer heads mounted on the walls and glossy bear skins draped over the couch.
-Thankfully the rest of the decor is far more welcoming – particularly the thoughtful inclusion of a turntable and wide selection of vinyl.
+Inside the shack, it feels as if we’ve stumbled into someone’s hunting cabin, with deer heads mounted on the walls and bear skins draped over the couch.
+Thankfully the rest of the decor is far more welcoming, particularly the thoughtful inclusion of a turntable and wide selection of vinyl.
 Fittingly atop the pile is a well-loved copy of Robert Johnson’s King of the Delta Blues.
 I ease the needle to its position and his distinctive wail crackles from the speakers.
 Leaving the door ajar, we settle into the old rocking chairs on the porch under an infinite blanket of stars, and ponder the marvellous handiwork of the devil.